lmjohns3/downhill/docs/index.rst

   :class:`Equilibrated SGD <downhill.adaptive.ESGD>`, :class:`Adam
   <downhill.adaptive.Adam>`, and :class:`ADADELTA <downhill.adaptive.ADADELTA>`.

-Most algorithms permit the use of momentum to accelerate progress.
+Most algorithms permit the use of regular or Nesterov-style momentum as well.

 The source code for ``downhill`` lives at http://github.com/lmjohns3/downhill, the documentation lives at http://downhill.readthedocs.org, and announcements